Decline Codes

 Blindly retrying every declined transaction wastes processing fees and degrades your merchant profile with issuers.
 Scheme rules also prohibit excessive retries:

-Mastercard retry rules: Similar restrictions.
-Excessive retries on hard-decline codes can trigger scheme fines.
+Mastercard retry rules: Mastercard publishes similar retry restrictions.
+Excessive retries on hard-decline codes can trigger scheme fines — verify current thresholds with your acquirer.

 The correct approach is a decline-code-specific retry matrix: some codes retry immediately (technical errors), some retry after 24–48 hours (balance/limit issues), some retry after 7 days (generic do-not-honour), and some are never retried.